Livox-SDK/livox_high_precision_mapping/README.md

 Power supply: connect 24v power supply;

-Network port: network cable connects to Manifold 2;
+Network port: connect to Manifold 2;

 Synchronization interface: the blue part of the synchronization signal line is connected to the APX PPS signal output port (PIN13), and the black part is connected to the APX GND port (PIN12);